How do I use MasteryPaths in course modules?

 View MasteryPath Breakdown

-Once students complete a specific assignment, you can view the MasteryPaths breakdown for the assignment.
-Each range includes a link that shows the number of students who scored in each range.
-You can click the name of a student in the range, view the student’s score and submission, and send a message to the student.
+Once students complete a source content item for a MasteryPath, you can view the MasteryPaths breakdown.
+Each scoring range includes a link that shows the number of students in each range.
+You can click the name of a student in the range, view the student’s source content submission and score, and send a message to the student.